The Complete Guide on How to Sell 2023

-As with all canned sales techniques, you need to adapt the words to suit the situation and to make them your own so they don’t sound artificial or overly pushy.
+As with all canned sales techniques, you need to adapt the words to suit the situation and really make them your own so they don’t sound artificial or overly pushy.

 The Final Close

 Most people spend time weighing up the pros and cons and then emotionally commit to purchase.
 Some prospects will get to a certain point and then just say “Fine; let’s do this”.
-Others will need help committing because they find making decisions scary, especially if there is no deadline for making a decision (see Compelling Event).
+Others will need help committing because they find making decisions scary, especially if there is no deadline for making a decision.

-If you’ve followed the process then you will have done lots of little Conditional Closes throughout all the sales stages, so when you finally ask for the order with a Direct Close the prospect is emotionally prepared and is happy to say “Yes”.
+If you’ve followed the sales process correctly then you will have done lots of little Conditional Closes throughout all the sales stages, so when you finally ask for the order with a direct close the prospect is emotionally prepared and is happy to say: “Yes”.

-As we said at the start of this short course, the popular view is that only some people can sell, and that salesmen are born, not made.
-We hope now that we’ve demonstrated that anyone can sell, and that the art of selling can be learnt in the same way as any process.
+As we said at the start, the popular view is that only some people can sell and that salesmen are born, not made.
+We hope now that we’ve demonstrated that anyone can sell and that the art of selling can be learnt in the same way as any process.

 Juggling the Stages